FloranteAtencio/Podman-dbscaling-mariadbproxysql/README.md

 ### Key Points/Confirmations:

 * K3s Cluster: You'll have a three-node K3s cluster, providing high availability for the control plane and the ability to schedule your application pods across the nodes.
-* Master-Slave Replication: MariaDB will use asynchronous master-slave replication for read scalability and basic HA.
+* Master-Slave Replication: MariaDB statefulset will use asynchronous master-slave replication for read scalability and basic HA.
 * ProxySQL: A great option for load balancing, query routing, and connection pooling.
 * Rancher: Native VE K3s for monitoring.
+* longhorn: for persinstent shared storage

 ### Containerized Everything:
 All the components (MariaDB and ProxySQL) will be running in containerd managed by K3s.